What to know about safe sleep for babies in 2024

 As parents, we know that there’s nothing more important to you than your baby’s safety and well-being.
 Newborns spend most of their time sleeping—a whopping 16 to 18 hours each day.
 When considering safe sleep for babies, it’s important to be aware of all the factors, such as their overall environment (including the room temperature and airflow), sleeping position, bedding, and what they’re wearing.

-We’ve compiled all the most up-to-date baby sleep safety news from 2022 into a handy cheat sheet.
-As you head into 2023, here’s everything you need to know about your baby’s safe sleep in a nutshell.
+We’ve compiled all the most up-to-date baby sleep safety news into a handy cheat sheet.
+Here’s everything you need to know about your baby’s safe sleep in a nutshell.

 The AAP’s revised safe sleep guidelines: Key points for parents